-Solvent abuse (or ‘volatile substance abuse’) is the deliberate inhalation of volatile chemicals – fumes and gases found in everyday products such as cigarette lighter refills and aerosols – for the purpose of getting intoxicated or ‘high’.
+Solvent abuse is the deliberate inhalation of volatile chemicals for the purpose of getting intoxicated or ‘high’.
+The fumes and gases inhaled are found in everyday products such as cigarette lighter refills and aerosols.

 This page will answer the most common questions around solvent abuse.
-We also have a leaflet available which you can view here – just get in touch if you’d like printed copies.
+We also have a leaflet available.
+Just get in touch if you’d like printed copies.
+Download leaflet (PDF)

 The products associated with solvent abuse are legal, accessible and inexpensive.
-They offer the possibility of a fast-acting ‘high’ which, in many cases, passes off quickly without a hangover.
-This can also make solvent abuse difficult to detect.
+So they offer the possibility of a fast-acting ‘high’ which usually passes off quickly without a hangover.
+This can also make it difficult to detect.

-Some people might use volatile substances alongside other drugs or as a substitute if a preferred drug is unobtainable.
+Some people might use gases and solvents alongside other drugs or as a substitute if a preferred drug is unobtainable.

 Does solvent abuse lead to dependency or addiction?

-Some ‘chronic’ users of volatile substances report that they develop a tolerance to the substances and need more to keep achieving the same effects.
+Some ‘chronic’ users of gases and solvents report that they develop a tolerance to the substances.
+They need more to keep achieving the same effects.
 This is worrying because it may lead to dependence (a feeling that you cannot do without the substance) and even psychological addiction.
-But a young person experimenting with these substances is not likely, in the short term, to develop such problems.
+A young person experimenting with these substances is not likely to develop such problems in the short term.

 Can you die from solvent abuse?

 Yes.
-Inhaling volatile substances can trigger a form of fatal heart attack called ‘Sudden Sniffing Death Syndrome’.
-Please visit our page on Symptoms and risks of solvent abuse for more information.
+Directly inhaling gases and solvents can trigger a form of fatal heart attack called ‘Sudden Sniffing Death Syndrome’.
+Please visit our page on symptoms and risks for more information.
+Symptoms and risks of solvent abuse

 The most commonly misused products are butane gas cigarette lighter refills, aerosols (commonly deodorants) and petrol.
 Many UK aerosols carry the Solvent Abuse Can Kill Instantly (SACKI) warning pictured here.

-Consumer products that contain volatile substances are safe when they are used for their intended purpose and when the manufacturer’s instructions are followed.
+Consumer products containing gases and solvents are safe when they’re used for their intended purpose and when the manufacturer’s instructions are followed.

 How can young people be stopped from abusing these products?

-There are laws restricting the sale of some products to young people – visit our page on Solvent Abuse and the Law to find out more.
-However, products such as aerosols are practical and useful – and we can’t completely control young people’s access to them.
+There are laws restricting the sale of some products to young people.
+Visit our page on solvent abuse and the law to find out more.
+However, products such as aerosols are practical and useful.
+We can’t completely control young people’s access to them.
+Solvent Abuse and the Law

-The best approach is through education – evidence suggests that talking with children and young people about risk-taking behaviours such as drug use, can protect them from harm.
+Education is the best approach.
+Evidence suggests that talking with children and young people about risk-taking behaviours such as drug use can protect them from harm.
 We have a Parent Guide with more information on talking with your children about drugs.

-What should I do if someone I know is involved in solvent abuse?
+What should I do if someone I know is abusing solvents?

-Just as with any other form of substance misuse, there are often complex reasons for solvent abuse and these may change over time.
-Often the best type of help to begin with is to listen, avoid being judgemental and offer understanding and support.
-Do seek professional help – speak to your GP, contact Re-Solv or visit Talk to Frank, the national drugs awareness service, to find your local support service.
+There are often complex reasons for solvent abuse.
+These may change over time.
+Often the best type of help to begin with is to listen, avoid being judgemental.
+Offer understanding and support.
+It’s important to seek professional help.
+Speak to your GP, contact Re-Solv or visit Talk to Frank, the national drugs awareness service, to find your local support service.
+FRANK (external link)